EpsilonSolutions/netscaler-command-reference/docs/ipsec/ipsec-profile/ipsec-profile.md

 Type of hashing algorithm

 <b>lifetime</b>
-Lifetime of SA in seconds
+Lifetime of IKE SA in seconds.
+Lifetime of IPSec SA will be (lifetime of IKE SA/8) Minimum value: 480
-Minimum value: 60
 Maximum value: 31536000

 <b>psk</b>